Displaying Non-fungibles

 • PDF

-This article covers the recommendations for how non-fungible resources and "non-fungibles" (individual units of non-fungible resources) are displayed to a user.
-You may also wish to see the generalized advice on display resource addresses.
+This article covers the recommendations for how "non-fungibles" (individual units of non-fungible resources) are displayed to a user, and covers display of their global id and their data.

 Non-fungible resources are special in that each NFT "unit" also has its own unique identity.
 We call these individual units non-fungibles.